jparr721/Stor-Viewer/README.md

 - [x] Remove "hello world" implementation and create a simple core app (multiple blank screens + navigation)
 - [x] Push to repo; have team pull and build
 - [x] Work on finishing screens so we can develop backend
-- [x] Connect to databse for authentication and user account management
+- [ ] Connect to databse for authentication and user account management
 - [ ] Connect user accounts to specific account items and foods.
 - [ ] Add google authentication

-For developers: Please message the group before pushing changes to the master branch to make sure we can avoid merge conflicts.

-*A Hacker's Circle Product*
+*A Sphynx Software Group Product*